Ftalxx/Small-Projects-Compilation/README.md

 Welcome to my Small Projects Compilation repository!
 This collection showcases a variety of personal projects demonstrating my skills across different computing languages and concepts.
 Each project highlights my abilities in programming, problem-solving, and creative application development.

 - Projects are categorized from most recent to oldest
+- Links to the project's README file available

 ## Projects